whitebear0909/test_php_10_28/README.md

   ?>
  ```
 ## Question 3
-    During a large data migration, you get the following error: Fatal error: Allowed memory size of 134217728 bytes exhausted (tried to allocate 54 bytes).
-You've traced the
+     <p>During a large data migration, you get the following error: Fatal error: Allowed memory size of 134217728 bytes exhausted (tried to allocate 54 bytes). </p>
-     problem to the following snippet of code:
+     <p>You've traced the problem to the following snippet of code:</p>
     ```
     $stmt = $pdo->prepare('SELECT * FROM largeTable');
     $stmt->execute();